Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Inventory of categories of trees

 \section{Inventory of categories of trees}

 In this section, we define the various categories of trees that we will need in the rest in the paper.
+As a convention, we will use the letter $\Tree$ for general planar trees and $\lTree$ for leveled trees, and we will prefix categories with $s$ to indicate the choice of a section.

-We first introduce the category of planar $n$-trees $\Tree[n]$.
-We then introduce the categories of leveled $n$-trees and leveled $n$-trees with section denoted by $\Tree_{l}[n]$ and $\sTree_{l}[n]$, respectively.
-We show that the family of categories $\Tree_{l}=\{\Tree_{l}[n], n\geq 2\}$ has operations similar to operadic compositions.
-In the same way, we remark that the family $\sTree_{l}=\{\sTree_{l}[n], n\geq 2\}$ is equipped with operations which look like to a bimodule structure over $\Tree_{l}$.
+We first introduce the category of planar $n$-trees $\Tree[n]$ as well as the category of leveled $n$-trees $\lTree[n]$.
+We show that the family $\Tree=\{\Tree[n], n\geq 2\}$ gives rise to an operad while $\lTree=\{\lTree[n], n\geq 2\}$ is endowed with a kind of operadic structure satisfying the operadic axioms up to some permutation conditions.
+We then introduce a category $\sTree$ of planar trees with sections and we show that it defines an operadic bimodule over $\Tree$.
+In the same way, we define the family $\slTree=\{\slTree[n], n\geq 2\}$ equipped with operations which look like a bimodule structure over $\lTree$.
 These operations will play an important role in the next sections in order to define (co)operadic and (co)bimodule structures on Boardman--Vogt resolutions and alternative versions of bar/cobar constructions.

+\begin{rmk} In what follows, we work exclusively with planar trees, i.e.\ the incoming edges of a vertex are ordered.
+However, note that the (co)operads and (co)bimodules are symmetric.
+We will thus need to consider the action of the symmetric group on incoming edges in order for our definitions to make sense in subsequent sections. \end{rmk}